Fire prevention, inspection & enforcement

 This area also develops additional documentation including:

-• Fire Summary Reports
+• Fire Summary and Standard Incident Reports

 • Fire Investigation Reports